 The goal conversion rate is the number of unique pageviews for the conversion page divided by the number of visits to the site.
 This calculation is independent of any other goals or how the visitor got there.

 This is an important distinction.
 If a visitor hits the conversion page without going through the funnel, a conversion will be reported.
 If two goals share the same conversion page, they will always have identical conversion rates, regardless of their funnels.
 If a visitor hits the conversion page more than once in a visit, only one conversion will be reported.

 The funnel conversion rate is the number of visits that complete the funnel divided by the total number of visits that entered the funnel at any point.
 (Making the first step required would ignore visitors that start on step 2 or beyond in this calculation.)

 The overall goal conversion rate is the sum of the goal conversion rate for goals 1 through 4.
-Because it's just a sum total, it's possible for this number to be greater than 100%.
+It’s a sum total, so it’s possible for this number to be greater than 100%.
 This is also misleading, so hopefully Google changes this in the future.